sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Updating_Sailfish_OS/README.md

 If getting or installing a Sailfish OS update keeps failing for unknown reasons on an Xperia device then please consider **[reinstalling Sailfish OS](https://docs.sailfishos.org/Support/Help_Articles/Reinstalling_Sailfish_OS/)** to the device.

-Given that you have a valid Sailfish X licence on your Jolla account for your Xperia phone, you can download the latest Sailfish OS version from **[Jolla Shop](https://shop.jolla.com/downloads/)** and reinstall it.
+Given that you have a valid Sailfish OS licence on your Jolla account for your Xperia phone, you can download the latest Sailfish OS version from **[Jolla Shop](https://shop.jolla.com/downloads/)** and reinstall it.